Aaron-S117/ProjectTTC/README.md

 - Get Collection, Collection Item, and Homepage workflows done as an MVP (Minimum Viable Product)
 - Screen app for security, adding API authentication and encrypted/hashing relevant data
 - Finalize and beutify UI and maximize UX
+- Add Signout button
+- Add page saving for main pages
+- Deploy to AWS for Testing and Production

 Known Issues:
 - Creating Item on a collection page can only be done once per session.
 This has to do with the popup variable inside the useful widgets javascript file